NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 # TODO
-- [ ] Add seperate buttons to push volunteer data vs all data to site.
-Possible checklist in push modal/
 - [ ] Add context section: giving information about the war and its context
 - [ ] Add further information section, linking to other sites and SCW resources
+- [ ] Add button that restores local data from remote data

 # DEVLOG

+## July 3, 2020
+- Added checkboxes to upload modal that allow the user to choose which changes to push live.
+- Improved commit message on data upload the lists the volunteers affected and how.

 ## July 2, 2020
 - Refactored backend UI using bootstrap grid system.